This guide provides a step-by-step overview of deploying a program on Sonic SVM. Familiarity with command-line tools is necessary.

 Use 'solana confirm -v TsCwj8s8meQFSfqUKdHqDQVzfUbqRcugP2gJ5kaGCj4v4D7aKvohqQQncvUFunqZVH9sS6jhESMjwe6SHGPfrXf' to see the logs

-Sonic Greeting succesful.
+Sonic Greeting successful.
 Account data: GreetingAccount { counter: 1 }

 Done

-An example the above executed transaction can be found here.
+You can find an example of the executed transaction here.
 The program address for this program is here.